International Financial Institutions (IFI)

 confined to social matters rather than "macroeconomic" and

-other structural adjustment policy issues, which are
+policy issues, which are

 considered to be the ones that can most influence poverty.